InfiniteWhispers/promptlibrary/library/mypersona/stepfour.md

 **Prompt Name:** DSM-5 Companion Diagnostic

-**Sequence Position:** Step 3 (Run *after* completing your Yes/No Diagnostic and OCEAN Profile)

 **Purpose:** Generate a DSM-5-style behavioral and personality profile based on prior responses and trait models.
 This step identifies trauma markers, mood regulation issues, coping patterns, and potential maladaptive schemas.

 ---

 **Prompt:**

-"Using the results of my completed persona interview (yes/no diagnostic) and my OCEAN Big Five trait profile, generate a DSM-5-style personality and behavioral analysis.
+"Using the results of my completed persona interview (yes/no diagnostic), narrative journal entries and discussions, and my OCEAN Big Five trait profile, generate a DSM-5-style personality and behavioral analysis.
+Integrate insights to increase contextual accuracy.
+Use tone, emotional consistency, and behavioral history to deepen the DSM-5 mapping.
+It is important to use the Deep Research option here as well.

 Your goal is to identify: